Levoment/SkyBreezes/README.md

 Then all you have to do is step on the block and it will teleport you to the Sky Breezes dimension.

 Alternatively you can use the command `/teleport_to_sky_breezes_dimension` and it will teleport you to the dimension.
 If you are already in the dimension, it will teleport you to the Overworld.

+## Gathering Materials
+To get more dirt blocks, you can mine other dirt blocks on the default biome of the Sky Breezes dimension.
+There is a 30% chance that the dirt block will drop two extra dirt blocks in addition to the mined one.

+To get coal ore or iron ore, cobblestone can be mined on the default biome of the Sky Breezes dimension.
+Cobblestone has a 10% chance of dropping one of either coal ore or iron ore.

+To get gold ore, iron ore can be mined on the default biome of the Sky Breezes dimension.
+Iron ore has a 5% chance of dropping a gold ore block in addition to itself.

+To get diamond ore or redstone ore, gold ore can be mined on the default biome of the Sky Breezes dimension.
+Gold ore has a 1% chance of dropping one of either diamond ore or redstone ore in addition to itself.

+To get lapis ore, redstone ore can be mined on the default biome of the Sky Breezes dimension.
+Redstone ore has a 10% chance of dropping lapis ore in addition to the redstone drop.

+To get sand or gravel, sand can be mined on the default biome of the Sky Breezes dimension.
+Sand has a 50% chance of dropping two of either sand or gravel in addition to itself.

+To get obsidian, obsidian can be mined on the default biome of the Sky Breezes dimension.
+Obsidian has a 50% chance of dropping two of obsidian in addition to itself.

+To get carrots, potatoes, or beetroot seeds, grass can be broken on the default biome of the Sky Breezes dimension.
+Grass has a 1% chance of dropping one of carrot, potato, or beetroot seed in addition to possibly dropping seeds for wheat.

 # Screenshots